apache/incubator-kie-tools/s2i/README.md

 Builder image that is responsible for building the project with Apache Maven and generate fat jar.

-For more details have a loot at [README.md](kaas-springboot-centos-s2i/README.md)
+For more details have a look at [README.md](kaas-springboot-centos-s2i/README.md)

 ### kaas-springboot-centos